ChrisThompsonTLDR/laraman/readme.md

 ### Filters

-Laraman can have defined filters that users will be able to use
+Laraman can utilize filters defined on the model

 ```
 public function __configure()